Radio Quarantine: Format and shows

-Radio Quarantine Kolkata is a 24x7 live internet radio hosted on ZenoFM and broadcasts a wide range of music from its collection.
+Radio Quarantine Kolkata ran as a 24x7 live internet radio hosted on ZenoFM and broadcasts a wide range of music from its collection.
 The radio broadcasts segments with interviews and news bulletins.
 The target audience consists of Bengalis including its international diaspora, attracting listeners from places like London and the United States.

 During the pandemic, the station ran various programs and episodes throughout the day, featuring original programmes between 5 pm and 2 am.
 Its daily shows ended with a music segment hosted by the writer Sudipto Sanyal called Songs of Comfort for Hypochondriac and Pining Lovers, which featured an eclectic collection of Indian and International songs and continued till 2 am at night.
 Sanyal, who goes by the pseudonym RJ Bishakto Chochchori, continues to host the music segment every Saturday from around midnight onwards.
 The segment includes and has included music from Brazilian rock, Venezuelan folk, Bollywood songs, Palestinian reggae, Japanese pop, Habibi funk, Vietnamese hip hop and American jazz and hip hop, among others.
 The show has a focus on a variety of music from Brazil, and Sanyal describes it as a place for "football, jazz, music and resistance".

 One of the popular segments of the station was Quarantine Diaries, which featured a daily news summary and included analysis of the controversial Citizenship Amendment Act and the associated National Register of Citizens amid the pandemic.
 Darshana Mitra, a professor at the National Institute of Juridicial Science, is associated with the segment.
 The singer and oral historian Moushumi Bhowmik hosted a segment which documented regional and cultural histories across Bengal, including those from Purulia to Sylhet to the Sundarbans, and occasionally featured interviews with various folk singers.
 Kankan Bhattacharyya hosted a show called Asamayer Katha, Samayer Gaan.
 It also included shows related to health advice which featured medical professionals.

 The station also broadcast reading sessions through home recordings from participants, including monologues, poetry and short story readings, and had a children's segment.
 Recorded performances were crowdsourced from listener contributors, which were accepted based on a day's specified criterion and included experiences of individuals isolated in their homes.
 Some of these were gathered from minors and were aired on the children's segment.
 The children's segment was allotted an hour slot, which was occasionally hosted by a teacher based in the country of Norway.
 It involved short story readings, poem recitals and music.

 Around September 2020, new original programmes were shifted to a podcast featuring six to ten episodes per month.
 The episodes include educational content related to science and technology in simplified language for the understanding of untrained adults and children.
 Other episodes relate to political, social and philosophical questions, including episodes on The Plague by Albert Camus, on Plague and Quarantine by Rajinder Singh Bedi and on Shada Prithibi by Sharadindu Bandyopadhyay.

-The original programmes from the radio and the podcast are hosted on and archived across platforms such as YouTube and Spotify.
+The original programmes from the radio and the podcast were hosted on and archived across platforms such as YouTube and Spotify.